Make meal planning a breeze! Shop our new variety bundles.

 However, like butter, lard is a source of quality saturated fat.
 It's important to remember that our bodies actually need saturated fat for nearly every cellular function.
 Rather than eliminating all saturated fat, be selective about where you're sourcing it.

-Like many animal products, lard contains high levels of B vitamins and choline.
-But woodland-raised lard also has incredibly high levels of vitamin D, because the pigs that produced that lard were raised in the sunshine and feasted on forage.
 In fact, pasture-raised lard can have nearly 1100 IU of Vitamin D per tablespoon.
 This is much higher than plant-based forms of Vitamin D, like mushrooms (21 IU per tablespoon), but it's also more vitamin D than you'd receive from actual exposure to the sun, which would provide 100-200 IU per 20-30 minutes of direct sunlight.

 Lard is shelf stable and stores for a long period of time.